LusLusLus422/Supple-Highlights/README.md

 ## Features

-- Extract highlights from PDF documents
+- Extract highlights from PDF documents with PyMuPDF
-- Process and analyze text using NLP techniques
+- Process and analyze text using NLP techniques (NLTK, scikit-learn)
-- Visualize highlights and their relationships
+- Generate interactive knowledge graphs and topic visualizations
-- Store and manage highlights in a database
+- Store and manage highlights in SQLite database
+- Modern Streamlit interface with search and filtering capabilities

 ## Installation